Coinbase Global Inc. (COIN) Shares Down Despite Recent Market Volatility

 Analysts’ Opinion of COIN

-Many brokerage firms have already submitted their reports for COIN stocks, with DA Davidson repeating the rating for COIN by listing it as a “Neutral.”
-The predicted price for COIN in the upcoming period, according to DA Davidson is $60 based on the research report published on February 16th of the current year 2023.
+Many brokerage firms have already submitted their reports for COIN stocks, with Compass Point repeating the rating for COIN by listing it as a “Buy.”
+The predicted price for COIN in the upcoming period, according to Compass Point is $100 based on the research report published on February 17th of the current year 2023.

-BofA Securities, on the other hand, stated in their research note that they expect to see COIN reach a price target of $35, previously predicting the price at $50.
-The rating they have provided for COIN stocks is “Underperform” according to the report published on January 11th, 2023.
+DA Davidson, on the other hand, stated in their research note that they expect to see COIN reach a price target of $60.
+The rating they have provided for COIN stocks is “Neutral” according to the report published on February 16th, 2023.

-Jefferies gave a rating of “Hold” to COIN, setting the target price at $35 in the report published on January 09th of the current year.
+BofA Securities gave a rating of “Underperform” to COIN, setting the target price at $35 in the report published on January 11th of the current year.

 Insider Trading